The most important tips to keep in mind if you are planning to travel to Cape Verde. Without further ado, let's get started!

 These businesses, whether they are accommodations, guides or experiences, have limited availability, a situation that makes them somewhat exclusive.
 For this reason we recommend that you plan your trip to Cape Verde as far in advance as possible, preferably at least 4 months in advance.

 At Oi Cabo Verde we contribute to sustain the most responsible tourism possible by limiting the number of travelers.
-We care about quality over quantity, and that is why we often have to hang the “sold out” months in advance when the services are full.
+We care about quality over quantity, and that is why we often have to hang the “sold out” sign months in advance when the services are full.

-10 Always drink bottled water, don't gamble!
+10 Always drink bottled water, don't risk it!

 In addition to using sunscreen, it is also very important that you moisturize constantly throughout the day as the sun is very intense.